cc299792458/Classic-RL-Algorithms/experiments/block_maze/dyna_q&dyna_q_plus.md

 **Use Dyna Q and Dyna Q+ to solve Blocked Maze**

+In this experiment, it can be observed that Dyna Q+ consistently outperforms Dyna Q when $\kappa$ is set within a broad range.
+Interestingly, setting $\kappa$ to values such as 1e-0 and 1e-4 achieved better results, while the intermediate values yielded slightly weaker performance.
+The specific reason for this phenomenon has not yet been fully investigated.

+Additionally, I initially made an error by sampling from all states instead of just the encountered states during the planning part, which caused Dyna Q+ to perform worse than Dyna Q. The underlying reason for this issue is still under exploration.

-An interesting issue in the Block Maze environment is that the agent may end up at the position of a new wall right when the walls are about to be updated.
-To avoid this, I implemented a delay in the update until the agent moves out of the new wall's position.
+An interesting situation in the Blocked Maze environment is that the agent may find itself at the position of a new wall just as the walls are about to be updated.
+To handle this, I implemented a delay in updating the walls until the agent moves out of the new wall's position.

 TODO: Exercise 8.4 in the RL Book.